Nurshatjansherpidin/Learning-How-to-Learn/README.md

 ## Week 2
 Just wanting to learn and spending a lot of time does not guranteee that you will actually learn it.

+Chunk
+What is chunk?
+Chunk is a set of information connected through its meaning, it is like a puzzel where every piece connects to one another to form the whole picture.
+Chunk makes your brain to work more efficiently.

+How to form a chunk ?
+You can use bottom-up and top-down approaches to form chunks.
+Learning grammar helps you form structures of a language and words to fill the gaps in between.

+Illusion of Competence.
+When you think you it but you actually do not know it.
+You are the most easiest person that you could fool.

+Additional information
+Scott Young
+This guy took the "MIT" challenge, finishing a four-year Computer science cirriculum in only 12-month's time.